 Her question got me thinking about my life in a way I had never done before.
 The pursuit of a suitable answer has informed, to a large extent, my actions and thoughts since then.

 To allow us to journey together and perhaps answer this question, I will start at the very beginning; my beginning.
 I was born some 27 years ago, on the last day of August; the second born among 3 children; I am sandwiched between an older sister and a younger brother.
 My parents named me Samuel Njoroge Ndung’u after my father’s father.
-It’s a name I am extremely proud of and have always cherished because I am proud of the lives of
+It’s a name I am extremely proud of and have always cherished.

 The first place I called home was a house in the majestic city of Eastleigh.
 We lived there till I was 4 then moved to Kasarani where I spend my childhood and teenage years.